Once the failure is located, there are several solutions we can use to completethe repair.

 Cement type of liner

-- This is a very high strength concrete, up to 15,000 lbs. psi of breaking strength.
-This cement is also corrosion resistant to the Hydrogen Sulfide, so it doesn’t effect the new or existing structure.
+- This is a very high-strength concrete, up to 15,000 lbs.
+PSI of breaking strength.
+This cement is also corrosion-resistant to hydrogen sulfide, so it doesn’t affect the new or existing structure.